lvgl/lvgl/docs/details/integration/chip/nxp.rst

 NXP has integrated LVGL into the MCUXpresso SDK packages for several of our microcontrollers as an optional software component, allowing easy evaluation and migration into your product design.
-LVGL is a free and open-source embedded graphic library with features that enable you need to create embedded GUIs with intuitive graphical elements, beautiful visual effects and a low memory footprint.
+LVGL is a free and open-source embedded graphic library with features that enable you to create embedded GUIs with intuitive graphical elements, beautiful visual effects and a low memory footprint.
 The complete graphic framework includes a variety of widgets for you to use in the creation of your GUI, and supports more advanced functions such as